 Harvest control rule

-Fraser River sockeye salmon are managed using a harvest control rule that adjusts total allowable catch (TAC) based on two fishery reference points (FRP) (Cass, Folkes & Pestal 2004; Pestal, Huang & Cass 2011).
-Both TACs and FRPs are defined at the management unit (MU) level (i.e. aggregates of conservation units) because MUs exhibit relatively consistent differences in migration timing that moderate their exposure to commercial marine fisheries (Grant & Pestal 2012).
-The overarching framework for this harvest control rule is referred to as a Total Allowable Mortality (TAM) rule because TACs are regularly reduced based on two factors.
-The first adjustment is intended to account for anticipated mortality experienced during in-river migrations to spawning grounds.
-This management adjustment is set as a proportion of the escapement target (referred to as a pMA) and attempts to ensure that a sufficiently large number of spawners “escape” the fishery to spawn, even if considerable en route mortality occurs.
-Although pMAs may shift interannually due to in-river conditions, we made the simplifying assumption that they were stable and parameterized MU-specific values using medians since 2000 (Table A2).
+Fraser River sockeye salmon are managed using a harvest control rule that adjusts total allowable catch (TAC) based on in-season forecasts of total return abundances relative to two fishery reference points (FRPs) (Cass, Folkes & Pestal 2004; Pestal, Huang & Cass 2011).
+TACs and FRPs are defined at the management unit (MU) level (aggregates of CUs) because migration timing of CUs is relatively consistent within MUs and therefore experience similar exposure to commercial marine fisheries (Grant & Pestal 2012).
+There are 4 MUs for Fraser River Sockeye Salmon (Early Stuart, Early Summer, Summer, and Late Summer) that generally differ in timing of migration and exposure to fisheries This harvest control rule is referred to as a Total Allowable Mortality (TAM) rule because TACs are typically adjusted annually based on two additional sources of mortality.
+The first adjustment reduces the TAC to account for anticipated mortality experienced during in-river migrations to spawning grounds after the fishery, in order to achieve desired escapement goals Although in reality these en route mortality adjustments (called pMAs, p___ management adjustments) vary annually due to in-river conditions, we made the simplifying assumption that they were stable and parameterized MU-specific values using medians since 2000 (Table A2).

-The second management adjustment is a harvest constraint based on the relative abundance of co-migrating Mus.
-Despite differences in average migration timing, MUs exhibit considerable spatial and temporal overlap.
-Harvest constraints are intended to minimize incidental harvest of CUs in less abundant MUs that may be co-migrating with abundant stocks.
+The second TAC adjustment is a harvest constraint based on the temporal overlap of co-migrating MUs and their abundances.
+MUs exhibit some temporal overlap in migration timing.
+Harvest constraints are intended to minimize incidental harvest of depleted MUs that co-migrate with abundant MUs.
 In reality, linear programming is used to decrease the TAC for abundant MUs as a function of the relative abundance of the MU (or MUs) that have adjacent migratory schedules (Pestal, Huang & Cass 2011).
-However, we simplified the process by which overlap constraints are estimated by simply applying a 25% reduction in TAC unless specific abundance benchmarks were met by all co-migrating Mus (described in detail below).
+Because estimating these adjustments annually in our simulation model was not computationally feasible (typically requiring X minutes/hours to estimate), we simply applied a 25% reduction in TAC for each MU to account for these constraints unless specific abundance benchmarks were met by all co-migrating MUs, an approach applied previously in simulation by Pestal et al. 2011? (or 2004 report?) (described in detail below).

-We used a simplified version of the TAM rule to calculate TACs based on in-season estimates of recruit abundance relative to two FRPs, resulting in the following three harvest strategies:
+We used a simplified version of the TAM rule to calculate TACs based on in-season estimates of recruit abundance relative to two FRPs, where TAC varied according to the three zones in Fig. A1:

 If a MU is below its lower FRP the TAC is calculated using a minimum exploitation rate (0.10 for all MUs except for the Late Run MU), which is intended to account for mortality due to test fishing and bycatch in mixed stock fisheries (even though MUs differ in run timing, substantial overlap persists).
 Overlap constraints (i.e. 25% reductions in TAC) are not applied when TACs are estimated using minimum exploitation rates.

 If a MU is between its lower and upper FRP, a constant escapement harvest strategy is used to calculate TAC.
-The escapement target is the lower FRP, adjusted upwards based on estimates of en route mortality (i.e. the pMA).
-For example, if the FRP is 100,000 individuals and the pMA for that MU is 0.5 reflecting relatively high levels of loss en route, the TAC will be calculated assuming an escapement target of 150,000 spawners.
-The exception to this rule is that the target exploitation rate must be at least the minimum noted above and cannot exceed 0.6.
-An overlap constraint is applied unless the neighboring CUs are above their upper FRP after adjustment.
+The escapement target is the lower FRP, adjusted upwards based on estimates of en route mortality (pMA).
+For example, if the FRP is 100,000 individuals and the pMA is 0.5 reflecting relatively high levels of loss en route, the TAC will be calculated assuming an escapement target of 150,000 spawners.
+One exception to this rule is that the target exploitation rate must be at least the minimum noted in step (1) and cannot exceed a cap of 0.6.
+An overlap constraint is applied unless the neighboring CUs are above their upper FRP after pMA? adjustment.